Ginza: Pedestrianization

-Each Saturday and Sunday, from 12:00 p.m. until 5:00 p.m., Chuo-Dori Street through Ginza is closed off to road traffic, allowing people to walk freely.
+Each Saturday and Sunday, from 12:00 p.m. until 5:00 p.m., Chuo-Dori Street through Ginza is closed to road traffic, allowing people to walk freely.
 This is called (歩行者天国, Hokōsha Tengoku) or Hokoten for short, literally meaning "pedestrian heaven".
-There are some people who do street performance such as magic and playing instruments.
+During this time, street performances often take place, including music and magic tricks.
 As a famous photo spot, some cats sleep on signs, where people can put their own cats onto these signs.
-The location where cats are is different depending on the date.
+The location where cats are varies depending on the date.